duplocloud/terraform-provider-duplocloud/docs/resources/rds_instance.md

 }
 ```

-### Provision an RDS instance using the MySQL engine named dev-db with engine version 5.7, allocated storage 50 GB and enable IAM auth and logging for this DB in DuploCloud platform.
+### Provision an RDS instance using the MySQL engine named dev-db with engine version 5.7, allocated storage 50 GB and enable IAM auth and logging for this DB.

 ```terraform
 # Ensure the 'dev' tenant is already created before creating the RDS instance.